 Each time you use your card to purchase goods or services or to access your funds at an ATM, you will have to enter the PIN number you set up previously.
 This is an important way that fraud is controlled.
 For this reason, it is important to remember to never share your PIN with anyone.
 Also, do not write it down to keep it in your wallet or on your card.

 Debit cards take money directly out of your checking account when you make the purchase.
 This places a “hold” for the amount of the purchase.
 The merchant sends in the transaction to their bank and it is transferred to the merchant’s account.
 It can take a few days for this to happen, and the hold may drop off before the transaction goes through.

 These “holds” can be for amounts greater than the actual transaction and can add up quickly.
 If you have too many holds on your account, future transactions may be declined or you can overdraft your account.

 It’s important to keep a running balance of your checking account to make sure you do not accidentally overdraw on your account.
 This can happen because of the delay in posting transactions between the merchant and your bank.

-In the instance that you do spend more than you currently have in your account, there are a few things that might happen depending on your card, amount of the overdraw, and options you selected when establishing your account:
+In the instance that you do spend more than you currently have in your account, there are a few things that might happen depending on your card, the amount of the overdraw, and the options you selected when establishing your account: